adinarayanaraju5/linux-server-configuration/README.md

 ```

-### Step 10: Install and configure Apache to serve a Python mod_wsgi application
+### Step-10: Install and configure Apache to serve a Python mod_wsgi application

 - While logged in as `grader`, install Apache: `sudo apt-get install apache2`.
 - Enter public IP of the Amazon Lightsail instance into browser.
 If Apache is working, you should see: